TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 23/Matthew 23.18.md

 ---

-And, Whosoever shall swear by the altar, it is nothing; but whosoever shall swear by the gift that is upon it, he is a debtor.
+'Whoever swears by the altar, it is nothing; but whoever swears by the gift that is on it, he is obligated?'